Ben Rubeor

-Ben Rubeor is a former professional lacrosse player and coach.
+Ben Rubeor (born March 12, 1986) is a former professional lacrosse player and coach.
 He was the head coach for Atlas Lacrosse Club of the Premier Lacrosse League from 2020-2022.
 Rubeor previously played for the Chesapeake Bayhawks & Long Island Lizards in Major League Lacrosse.
 He was one of the nation's top collegiate lacrosse players at the University of Virginia.
 Ben also currently serves as the men's varsity head lacrosse coach and assistant admissions director at Thayer Academy in Braintree, Massachusetts.

 High school and collegiate career

 Ben Rubeor played high school lacrosse at Loyola Blakefield in Towson, Maryland, where he scored 43 goals and 23 assists as a junior and 48 goals and 27 assists as a senior.
 In his senior year, he was selected a high school All-American and won the C. Markland Kelly Award as Maryland's best lacrosse player.
 He was also a two-time Baltimore Sun All-Metro selection and a two-time all-state selection.

 Rubeor then played attack at the University of Virginia, where he had a standout career from 2005 to 2008 despite battling injuries.
 In his first year, he was an immediate starter and became one of the nation's best freshmen, scoring 18 goals and 16 assists for 34 total points, which led all Atlantic Coast Conference freshmen and ranked him third on the Cavalier team in assists and points.
 Inside Lacrosse magazine ranked him the #4 freshman in the country.
 As a sophomore in 2006, Rubeor won Second Team All-American honors while scoring 34 goals and notching 24 assists for 58 total points.
 He played an integral part in the Cavaliers' perfect 17-0 record en route to winning the 2006 NCAA championship.
 Rubeor was also selected to the All-ACC team, the only sophomore picked, as well as the All-ACC Tournament team and the All-ACC Academic Men's Lacrosse team.
 In 2007, Rubeor scored 46 goals and 22 assists for 68 points, earning First Team All-America honors, All-ACC honors, All-ACC Tournament team honors, and selection as a Tewaaraton Trophy finalist.
 As a senior in 2008, Rubeor scored 38 goals and 14 assists for 52 points, again earning First Team All-American honors, All-ACC honors, and recognition as a Tewaaraton Trophy finalist.
 He was also named the ACC Lacrosse Scholar Athlete of the Year and picked as a USILA Scholar All-American.

 Rubeor's 136 career goals ranks fifth all-time on Virginia's career goals list, and his 212 career points ranks sixth on the school's career points list.